ShreyasMavle/auth0-app/README.md

 This Python application connects with the Auth0 database and allows you to create, read, update & delete users from the database.
-This app can be used in CLI as well as on web.
+It can be used as a CLI or a web app.

 ## API documentation